 - Save the BIOS changes and restart the computer.

-The second way is within Windows via the Device Manager tool.
-Here’s how:
+The second way is within Windows via the Device Manager tool — this only applies to the case TPM has been enabled in the BIOS mentioned above.
+Here's how:

 - Call up the Menu X by using the Windows + X combo, or right-click on the Start button.